-Increases in blood pressure, which are sometimes rapid and acute, often occur to patients treated in an acute care setting.
-Hospital physicians administer intravenous drugs to control high blood pressure, or hypertension, because prolonged severe hypertension is known to cause organ dysfunction, particularly in the brain, kidneys and liver.
+Increases in blood pressure, which are sometimes rapid and acute, often occur in patients treated in an acute care setting.
+Hospital physicians administer intravenous drugs to control high blood pressure, or acute hypertension, because prolonged severe hypertension is known to cause irreversible damage to the brain, heart, kidneys and blood vessels.
 Low blood pressure is also known to cause organ dysfunction.
-As a result, physicians attempt to control blood pressure within a range to enable safe treatment of the patient.
+As a result, physicians attempt to control blood pressure to a range to enable safe treatment of the patient.